What is Diabetes?

-Diabetes mellitus is really a group of different diseases that are characterized by elevated circulating blood glucose.
+Diabetes mellitus, typically referred to as diabetes, is really a group of different diseases that are characterized by elevated circulating blood glucose.
 Elevated blood glucose can occur by different mechanisms within the body, but once it is happening, there is damage caused to many different organs and tissues of the body.
 Most serious and common among these are damage to the small blood vessels that can affect the entire body, but are often most critical in their adverse effects on the heart, the retina, the kidneys, and the toes and feet.
 Additionally, nerve damage or neuropathy occurs, which can affect many different types of nerves, but most commonly the sensory nerves of the toes, feet and hands.

 About 95% of all diabetes is called Type 2 diabetes, the kind that used to be known as “adult-onset diabetes”.
 Type 2 diabetes is characterized by elevated blood glucose and a resistance in the tissues to the effects of circulating insulin.
 About 80% of type 2 diabetes is related to excess weight and obesity.
 Approximately 26 million Americans have type 2 diabetes today.
 It is believed that 75 million people in the United States have type 2 diabetes that is yet undiagnosed.